JuliaManifolds/ManifoldsBase.jl/docs/src/decorator.md

 ## The Manifold decorator

-Then the following tyopes, functions and macros introduce the decorator trait to decorate a manifold
+Then the following types, functions and macros introduce the decorator trait to decorate a manifold

 ```@autodocs
 Modules = [ManifoldsBase]